-Seattle to close major parks, beaches this weekend due to coronavirus fears during expected warm weather
+Seattle to close major parks, beaches this weekend due to coronavirus fears during expected warmer weather

 Seattle is closing more than a dozen of the city’s largest and most popular parks for the weekend because officials are worried about people crowding into the parks to enjoy the pleasant spring weather and spreading the novel coronavirus to each other.

-The city will close 14 parks Friday evening and keep them closed until early Monday morning, Parks Superintendent Jesús Aguirre said Thursday in an online news conference with Mayor Jenny Durkan and Police Chief Carmen Best.
+The city will close 15 parks Friday at 11 p.m. and keep them closed until early Monday morning, Parks Superintendent Jesús Aguirre said Thursday in an online news conference with Mayor Jenny Durkan and Police Chief Carmen Best.

 Parks with gates will be locked, and Seattle Parks and Recreation employees will be present in the closed parks.
 They’ll remind people who enter the parks without gates to leave and will be able to call the police if people don’t move along, Aguirre said.